yuvrajsarda-udemy/decision-simulation-game/src/lib/scenarioSelector.md

 - Seen vs total scenarios
 - Current game state
 - Selection factors
+- Scenario dependencies and exclusions

-This helps understand why specific scenarios are being chosen.
+This helps understand why specific scenarios are being chosen and ensures the story progression is working correctly.